-Whether you get that credit card may depend on a network of credit reporting agencies that either share information with, or are owned by, three major credit bureaus.
-Credit reports are critical factors in credit scoring systems that lenders use to issue credit cards, as well as mortgages or other loans.
+Whether you get that mortgage or credit card, or not, may depend on a network of credit reporting agencies that either share information with, or are owned by, three major credit bureaus.
+This report is often a critical factor in credit scoring systems that lenders use to issue credit cards as well as mortgages or other loans.

-So, if you're considering making a major financial move, it's a good idea to check your credit report to know where you stand.
-That way you can be aware of, and if necessary take care of, problems before they derail your plans.
+So, if you’re considering making a major financial move it’s a good idea to check your credit report to know where you stand.
+That way you can be aware of, and if necessary take care of, problems before they jump up and derail your plans.